128 WALTER ROAD

 A. Due to the high demand for student accommodation in Swansea most landlords still request a summer retainer if they are to hold a property until September.
 The only way to avoid this is to reserve late in the year but then you run the risk of only having the pick of the few houses which are left and they may be of a lower quality.

-A. If the house is returned to us in good condition, all utility bills and rent are paid up to date and in full then your bond will be transferred out to you or your guarantor within 14 days.
+A. If the house is returned to us in good condition, all utility bills and rent are paid up to date and in full then your bond will be transferred out to you via the DPS bond return application process.
 You must provide evidence from your utility supplier that you have paid up in full before we can release the bond.
 If you do not provide the evidence to ourselves or the Deposit Protection Service then you will delay the processing of the payment.

 A. If the house has a TV then you will have to have a Licence for it.
 If you share a house then you will have to have individual TV Licences for each room that has a TV.
-These can be purchased online or at your nearest Post Office.
+These can be purchased online.

 A. As a student you are only exempt if you study for 25 hours or more per week.
 You will have to provide Studentdigz with your Student Number and Course Details in order for us to apply for exemption on your behalf.
 Failure to provide your details could result in you being charged the full amount.